hvlhasanka/hvlhasanka/README.md

 ### Hi there 👋

-I'm a full stack developer currently studying at university.
+I'm a full stack developer currently specialized in the MERN stack, React native, Cypress and Jenkins.
-Alongside I develop revolutionary applications to reinvent the ways how humans do their daily tasks by automating them.
+Alongside I develop revolutionary applications to reinvent the ways how humans can do their daily tasks by automating them.

 <!--
 **hvlhasanka/hvlhasanka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.